stephane-r/HoloPlay/README.md

 <hr>

-HoloPlay (HoP) is an open source app, can stream Youtube audio with an open source [Invidious API](https://github.com/omarroth/invidious).
+HoloPlay (HoP) is a Youtube alternative app using [Invidious API](https://github.com/omarroth/invidious).
 You can add your Invidious token and save music to favoris or create your playlists.
+This project is fully open source.

-HoP has not been tested on iOS because i'm on a Linux environment.
-PR needed are welcome :)
+If you want add more feature, PM or PR are welcome :)

 [<img src="docs/dashboard.jpg" width=250>](./docs/dashboard.jpg)
 [<img src="docs/player.jpg" width=250>](./docs/player.jpg)